January 26, 2018

 (8) Number of fund awards won

-2. We work daily to develop products that serve the interests of our customers.
-In the past year (January-December 2017), external assessment institutions have given awards to four of our Japanese equity funds, two of our Japanese bond funds, four of our foreign equity funds, four of our foreign bond funds and six of our balanced funds, recognizing a total of 20 of our funds. * Aggregation of awards from R&I Fund Awards, Fund of the Year (Morning Star) and Lipper Fund Awards.
+We work daily to develop products that serve the interests of our customers.
+In the past year (January-December 2017), external assessment institutions have given awards to four of our Japanese equity funds, two of our Japanese bond funds, four of our foreign equity funds, four of our foreign bond funds and six of our balanced funds, recognizing a total of 20 of our funds. * Aggregation of awards from R&I Fund Awards, Fund of the Year (Morning Star) and Lipper Fund Awards. - As an asset management company, our paramount mission is to be useful to our customers in their medium-to long-term asset building.
+Realizing this mission is not just a case of delivering strong investment management outcomes, however.
+We also need to put a great deal of effort into every aspect of our services, including imparting accurate knowledge of investment management and the products we offer, proactively delivering timely and appropriate information on market trends, providing products that are suitable for medium-to long-term investment that serves customer needs, and helping customers to manage risks.

 Our initiatives and results to date in the above-mentioned areas are as follows.